 A direct free kick is awarded for a contact foul and handball.
 A penalty kick is a direct free kick.

-All others are an indirect free kick
+All others are indirect free kicks

 Heading The Ball

-Players under 10 years old are not allowed to head the ball because it might cause to the head of the young player.
+Players under 10 years old are not allowed to head the ball because it might cause injury to the head of the young player.

 The rule of the game is that it cannot be stopped unless the ball goes outside the sidelines and the goal lines.